Machine Unlearning: A Comprehensive Survey: Traditional Centralized Machine Unlearning

-\citeauthor{sekhari2021remember} \cite{sekhari2021remember} further given a strict separation between $\epsilon$-indistinguishable unlearning and differential privacy.
-Different from \cite{guo2019certified}, in order to utilise tools of differential privacy (DP) for ML, the most straightforward manner is to ignore the special set of erasure demands $D_e$ and create an unlearning mechanism $\mathcal{U}$ that only relies on the learned algorithm $\mathcal{A}(D)$.
-In particular, the unlearning algorithm is of the form $\mathcal{U}(D_e, \mathcal{A}(D)) = \mathcal{U}(\mathcal{A}(D))$ and makes sure the true unlearned model $\mathcal{U}(\mathcal{A}(D))$ is $\epsilon$-indistinguishable to $ \mathcal{U}(\mathcal{A}(D\backslash D_e))$.
+For a deeper understanding of certified machine unlearning, \citeauthor{sekhari2021remember} \cite{sekhari2021remember} further given a strict separation between $\epsilon$-indistinguishable unlearning and differential privacy.
+Different from \cite{guo2019certified}, in order to utilize tools of differential privacy (DP) for ML, the most straightforward manner is to forget the special dataset of erasure demands $D_e$ and create an unlearning mechanism $\mathcal{U}$ that solely relies on the learned algorithm $\mathcal{A}(D)$.
+In particular, the unlearning method is of the form $\mathcal{U}(D_e, \mathcal{A}(D)) = \mathcal{U}(\mathcal{A}(D))$ and makes sure the true unlearned model $\mathcal{U}(\mathcal{A}(D))$ is $\epsilon$-indistinguishable to $ \mathcal{U}(\mathcal{A}(D\backslash D_e))$.
 Notice the difference between \cite{guo2019certified} and \cite{sekhari2021remember}.
 In the definition of \cite{guo2019certified}, their $\epsilon$-indistinguishable unlearning is between $\mathcal{U}(\mathcal{A}(D))$ and $\mathcal{A}(D\backslash D_e)$, but here is between $\mathcal{U}(\mathcal{A}(D))$ and $\mathcal{U}(\mathcal{A}(D\backslash D_e))$.
-Such a pair of algorithms in \cite{sekhari2021remember} would be differential private for $D$, where the neighbouring datasets mean that for two datasets with an edit distance of $m$ samples.
-The guarantee of DP unlearning is stronger than the model distribution undistinguishable unlearning guarantee in \cite{guo2019certified}, and thus it suffices to satisfy it.
-Based on the definition of \cite{sekhari2021remember}, they pointed out that any DP algorithm automatically unlearns any $m$ data samples if it is private for datasets with edit distance $m$.
+Such a pair of algorithms in \cite{sekhari2021remember} would be differential private for $D$, where the neighboring datasets mean that for two datasets with an edit distance of $m$ samples.
+The guarantee of DP unlearning is more powerful than the model distribution undistinguishable unlearning in \cite{guo2019certified}, and therefore, it suffices to satisfy it.
+Based on the definition of \cite{sekhari2021remember}, they pointed out that any DP algorithm automatically unlearns any $m$ data samples if they are private for datasets with the distance $m$.
 Therefore, they derivate the bound on deletion capacity from the standard performance guarantees for DP learning.
-Furthermore, they determine that the existing unlearning algorithms can delete up to $\frac{n}{d^{1/4}}$ samples meanwhile still maintaining the performance guarantee w.r.t. the test loss, where $n$ is the size of the original trainset and $d$ is the dimension of trainset inputs.
+Furthermore, they determine that the existing unlearning algorithms can delete up to $\frac{n}{d^{1/4}}$ samples meanwhile still maintaining the performance guarantee w.r.t. the test loss, where $n$ is the size of the original trainset, and $d$ is the dimension of trainset inputs.